strategineer/personal-website/content/books/2023-07-03/index.md

 ---
-title: "Small Gods"
-authors: "Terry Pratchett"
+authors: Terry Pratchett
+books/tags:
+- fiction
+- fantasy
+- comic
 date: 2023-07-03
+params:
+  isbn13: '9780552138901'
+  series: Ancient Civilizations
 star_rating: 4
-books/tags:
-  - "fiction"
-  - "fantasy"
-  - "comic"
-params:
-  series: "Ancient Civilizations"
+title: Small Gods
 ---

 Terry is dedicated to the bit.
 More than anything he is committed to creating